solana-labs/ecosystem/projects/blocksync ventures.md

 status:
 ---

-We have been investing and working closely with a number of Solana projects and have a separate Solana fund set up to invest purely in Solana ecosystem.
+Blockstream Ventures has been investing and working closely with a number of Solana projects and have a separate Solana fund set up to invest purely in Solana ecosystem.